Please enable Targeted Advertising Cookies to clear this message and play the video.

 Q: Why is there such a pressing unmet need for new pulmonary fibrosis treatments?

-Aryeh: While the introduction of approved therapies for idiopathic pulmonary fibrosis (IPF) in 2014 was a breakthrough, unmet needs remain.
-Patients often still experience daily symptoms, and their condition may continue to worsen.
+While the introduction of approved therapies for idiopathic pulmonary fibrosis (IPF) in 2014 was a breakthrough, unmet needs still remain.
+Patients often are forced to make tradeoffs between managing their symptoms and living their lives all while their condition worsens.
 There remains an unmet need for more tolerable medicines that can stop the progression of pulmonary fibrosis.

 Innovating the next generation of pulmonary fibrosis treatments starts with drug discovery

-Q: How does Bristol Myers Squibb approach the drug discovery process to address critical unmet needs in diseases like pulmonary fibrosis?
+Q: How has Bristol Myers Squibb approached the drug discovery process to address critical unmet needs in diseases like pulmonary fibrosis?

 In the case of pulmonary fibrosis, previous research told us that blocking lysophosphatidic acid receptor 1 (LPA1) receptors may have the potential to benefit patients with lung injury and fibrosis.